 Blood pressure should be checked to rule out hypertension.
-Additional laboratory studies include symmetric dimethylarginine(SDMA, which can diagnose chronic kidney disease before azotemia and elevated creatinine are observed), urine culture, serum bile acids assay (if signs, history, and exam findings support liver disease or portosystemic shunt), and leptospirosis microscopic agglutination testing or urine polymerase chain reaction (if leptospirosis is still on the list based on history, clinical signs, and exam findings).
+Additional laboratory studies include symmetric dimethylarginine(SDMA), which can point to a diagnosis of chronic kidney disease before azotemia, urine culture if pyelonephritis remains a reasonable differential, serum bile acids assay (if signs, history, and exam findings support liver disease or portosystemic shunt), and leptospirosis microscopic agglutination testing or urine polymerase chain reaction (if leptospirosis is still on the list based on history, clinical signs, and exam findings).

 Imaging studies, such as survey radiography (abdominal and thoracic) and abdominal ultrasound, are also informative at this stage of the diagnostic workup, or earlier if the condition warrants.

 If all the previous diagnostic tests are unremarkable, psychogenic PD and diabetes insipidus remain on the list of possibilities.
-But clinicians need to differentiate these two conditions.
+But clinicians need to differentiate these 2 conditions.

-Psychogenic PD is more common in young, hyperactive dogs prone to high-stress/anxiety.
+Psychogenic PD is more common in young, hyperactive dogs prone to high stress/anxiety.
 Owners may also report that the PU/PD is often intermittent, situational, or worse at certain times of the day or night.
 Oftentimes, these owners have already started restricting water during certain times of the day and night without ill effect to the pet.

 Central diabetes insipidus (CDI) is often idiopathic and can occur in dogs of any age.
 Acquired CDI can occur with conditions such as head trauma or neoplasia affecting the brain (particularly the pituitary gland or hypothalamus).
-Primary nephrogenic diabetes insipidus is rare, and likely caused by a genetic defect.
+Primary nephrogenic diabetes insipidus is extremely rare and caused by a genetic defect.

-Both psychogenic PD and diabetes insipidus can cause hyposthenuria, but in CDI the clinical signs tend to be more severe.
-Also, if water is restricted, a dog with psychogenic PD can form concentrated urine (SG > 1.035), whereas the urine of a dog with CDI will never concentrate without medical intervention.
+Both psychogenic PD and diabetes insipidus cause hyposthenuria, but in CDI the clinical signs tend to be severe.
+Also, if water is restricted, a dog with psychogenic PD can eventually form concentrated urine (SG > 1.035), whereas the urine of a dog with CDI will never concentrate without medical intervention.
 It is important to remember that water restriction must be gradual due to washout of the medullary concentration gradient in psychogenic PD.
 Even a single concentrated urine sample confirms the diagnosis of psychogenic PD.
-Careful water deprivation testing that fails to concentrate can support a diagnosis of CDI, which can be confirmed through a desmopressin trial.
+Careful water deprivation testing that fails to concentrate can support a diagnosis of CDI, which is confirmed through a desmopressin trial.